andrew/ultimate-awesome/README.md

 - [awesome-multimodal-sequence-learning](https://github.com/Redaimao/awesome-multimodal-sequence-learning) - Reading list for multimodal sequence learning.
 - [awesome-mobile-growth](https://github.com/renedeanda/awesome-mobile-growth) - Awesome Mobile Growth is a curated list of the best mobile growth related resources, blogs, & tools in one place.
 - [awesome-remix](https://github.com/rjoydip/awesome-remix) - Curated list of awesome remix resources.
-- [awesome-llm-systems](https://github.com/romitjain/awesome-llm-systems) - This repository aims to consolidate resources for learning about systems for LLM.
 - [awesome-derby](https://github.com/russll/awesome-derby) - A collection of awesome derby components.
 - [awesome-monero](https://github.com/safekeys/awesome-monero) - Curated list of links to useful resources for the Monero Cryptocurrency. #Monero #XMR.
 - [awesome-data-scientist](https://github.com/Sayar1106/awesome-data-scientist) - A repository dedicated to maintaining resources about Data Science for beginners, intermediate as well as advanced practioners.